ARTICLES

 6. Black-Eyed Susan (Rudbeckia)

-Black-eyed Susans are the perfect Fourth of July flowers, making them festive for summer gatherings, besides the fact they symbolize justice.
+Black-eyed Susans are the perfect Fourth of July flowers, making them festive for summer gatherings, besides the fact that they symbolize justice.
 Because of their flexibility, black-eyed Susans are also a symbol of inspiration and reassurance.

 Photo by James from Pexels